Domochip/dayinfo2mqtt/README.md

 # Prerequisites

-An access to the Internet for school vacations update (TBD)
+An access to the Internet for school vacations update (Not Yet Implemented)

 # How does it work

+This image publishes once a day some usefull information about the current day about:
+- Basic information
+- Moon
+- School Holidays
+- Public Holidays
+- Season

 ![Diagram](https://raw.githubusercontent.com/Domochip/dayinfo2mqtt/master/diagram.svg)